 The State requires that schools conduct full-school lockdown, inclement weather, evacuation, and chemical spill (Shelter-in-Place) drills every school-calendar year.
 We have well-established routines at Buckingham that are routinely evaluated and reviewed.
 You may or may not be notified in advance of a drill, but will be informed following any of our preparation procedures.
-The school is also required to conduct 6-fire drills/year.
+The school is also required to conduct monthly fire drills/school year.